delpinolisette/delpinolisette.github.io/linear_regression.md

 Step 3: populate the first column with your (predictor / sigma) and populate the second column with 1 / sigma.

 Then you simply plug the design matrix into the first argument of the `lsq_linear` function, and the second argument is your target vector.

+## Coming Up Soon...

+I want to post some code walking you through every step in order to create and visualize a linear model using `scipy.optimize.lsq_linear`.
+It's one thing to talk about something, another thing to implement it from scratch.